Dahu’s 2021 Ecorce boot range is the evolution of the soft ski boot revolution.

 “We’ve quickly established a collection of the best in class ski retailers in North America and have expanded our EU list of dealers to include the same” says Gundlach.

-Big news for downunder Dahu fans (many of whom have contacted us) there is now an official Aussie Dahu Representative, experienced industry pro Dave Tweedie, and ski shops are getting on board – they will be available from Gravity Sports Jindabyne and STM in Bondi Junction from late May 2021.
+Big news for Dahu fans in Australia (many of whom have contacted us) there is now an official Aussie Dahu Representative, experienced industry pro Dave Tweedie, and ski shops are getting on board – they will be available from Gravity Sports Jindabyne and STM in Bondi Junction from late May 2021.
 There is limited stock available, email Dave for details at firstname.lastname@example.org & see more below.

 North America and Australia Dahu dealer contacts are here.